shopwp/documentation/docs/php-functions.md

 # PHP Functions

-The below PHP functions allow you to programmatically fetch raw product data.
+The below PHP functions will allow you to programmatically fetch raw Shopify data.
 There are two important things to know:

 1. These functions will make a network request the first time they run.
 The payload will then be cached for any consecutive calls.

 2. If a cached payload is found, these functions will return the cached version instead, skipping the network request.
-This is usually ok, but if you're noticing that the product data is stale you'll need to clear the plugin cache within the plugin settings under the "Sync" menu.
+This is usually ok, but if you're noticing that the data is stale you'll need to clear the plugin cache within the plugin settings under the "Sync" menu.

 ### get_product()